 Without a snow stopper, the weight of the water and snow will separate the gutter from the body of the metal roof, creating a gap between the gutter and the walls of the house.
 Over time, moisture will inevitably seep through that gap and damage the integrity of the house’s foundation.

 This traditional technique is simple and straightforward, which is why it’s one of the cheapest available and will guarantee you a hazard-free metal roof.

 Roof Heating Cables

 Installing a roof heating cable (also known as a roof de-icing wire) is a fantastic way to stop snow from accumulating on your roof.
 It is virtually impossible, let alone highly unsafe, to sprinkle rock salt on your roof.
 This is where roof heating cables come in super handy.
 Roof de-icing cables are usually installed in a zigzag pattern all around the roof and use heat to melt snow off your roof.

 You can find roof heating wires at major retailers like The Home Depot and Canadian Tire.

 Heat tapes work in the same way roof heating wires do, but they are considered more mobile.
 Similar to a heating cable, roof heat tapes work to melt the snow off the roof so that it doesn’t pile up and become a risk.

-If you are looking to invest in a new roof this winter season, consider metal roof installation.
+If you are looking to invest in a new roof, consider metal roof installation.
 It’s quite clear that when it comes to snow-compatibility, metal roofs are the number go-to option for roofing right now.
 By joining the metal roofing bandwagon, not only do you reap tremendous metal roof benefits specifically for the winter, but you also elevate your property’s overall value.
 Just make sure you will get all metal roof details from a trusted professional.